Marketing91

 Business is an activity in which there is either the manufacturing or selling of a product to the end customer to earn profits.

-Starting a new business requires to venture into different fields, and when a new business starts automatically creates new job opportunities for different people.
+Starting a new business requires one to venture into different fields, and when a new business starts automatically creates new job opportunities for different people.

 Because of the newfound jobs, people earn better, and their paying capacity increases.
-As the paying capacity of people increases, people start to purchase higher-priced products and premium products because of the affordability.
+As the paying capacity of people increases, people start to purchase higher-priced products and premium products because of affordability.

 This creates a cycle whereby everybody is benefited, and everyone earns.
 Because the paying capacities of people increase, it invariably increases the economy.
 Business and economy are two integral parts of the same coin.